sqlxpert/lights-off-aws/README.md

 A sample service control policy is available to prevent tampering with Lights Off schedule tags.

-This SCP offers two-way protection: Non-exempt roles can neither remove nor add schedule tags.
-Non-exempt roles also cannot change schedule tag values.
+This SCP offers two-way protection: roles subject to the SCP can neither remove nor add schedule tags.
+They cannot change existing schedule tag values, either.

 In your AWS Organizations management account, in the region where you manage infrastructure-as-code templates for non-regional resources, create a